在线咨询

 by Bryan Bowyer, Technical Marketing Engineer, Mentor Graphics Corporation

-In a traditional FPGA design flow, crafting the hardware architecture and writing Vhdl or verilog for RTL synthesis requires considerable effort.
+In a traditional FPGA design flow, crafting the hardware architecture and writing VHDL or Verilog for RTL synthesis requires considerable effort.
 The code must follow a synthesis standard, meet timing, implement the interface specification, and function correctly.
 Given enough time, a design team is capable of meeting all these constraints.
 However, time is one thing that is always in short supply.
 Deadlines imposed by time to market pressures often force designers to compromise, resulting in them to settle for ‘good enough’ by re-using blocks and IP that are over designed for their application.

 In the past few years, tools and methodologies that support algorithmic synthesis have risen to help designers build and verify hardware more efficiently, giving them better control over optimization of their design architecture.
 The starting point of this flow is a subset of pure C++ that includes a bit-accurate class library.
 The code is analyzed, architecturally constrained, and scheduled to create synthesizable HDL.